 To help you understand a bit more about some beneficial natural supplements for dogs, I have put together several pages listed below, in alphabetical order.
 Please take the time to go over each page so that you can make a better-informed decision as to which supplement(s) your dog needs taking into consideration his age and health condition.I hope you will find the information useful.

 ACV is one of the most useful supplements for dogs as it can give our dogs a lot of health benefits.
-It is anti-bacterial and anti-fungal; therefore, it prevents infections caused by bacteria and fungus.
+It is anti-bacterial and anti-fungal, so it prevents infections caused by bacteria and fungus.
 ACV also supports and boosts the immune system.
 ACV can be used topically and orally, and is a "must-have" at home for dogs at all life stages.

 Coconut oil can be given orally to dogs as a supplement, and it can also be applied topically on the skin to treat dry itchy skin, lesions, ringworm, and so on.
 It has a lot of health benefits (both for humans and dogs), and since most dogs like the taste of coconut oil, supplementing is not a problem!